How to Make A Good-Vibes Vision Board

-**I’ll be making my new board soon so I can share it in my online Vision Board Workshop in February.
+**I’ll be making my new board soon so I can share it in my online Vision Board Workshop.
 Come and share yours too!
 It comes included in Project WE membership.
-Even if you only join Project WE for a trial month you’ll get incredible value with this workshop – and so much more for only $19.
+Even if you only try Project WE for a month you’ll get incredible value with this workshop – and so much more for only $29.
 My in-person workshops are normally $70.
 I would LOVE to see your finished creation and support you to see them come to life.
 Click HERE for full Project WE details.**

 I hope you’re feeling inspired to create your own good-vibes Vision Board.
 In the comments below please share if you’ve ever made a Vision Board, or is this new to you?
 I’ll love to hear from you.

 May your dream visions become your reality this year and beyond!
 Share your Vision Board on social media and tag @kellyprojectme #projectme

 Have you got the FREE & FABULOUS Project Me Life Wheel® yet?
 It’ll quickly show you where you’re currently out of balance so you know what needs your focus FIRST.